7.6.2 The effect of contact stiffness

 Solving numerically for the roots $\alpha$ and then deducing frequencies from equation (12) leads to the results plotted in Fig. 3.
 When the torsional spring stiffness is very low the post behaves like a pinned-pinned beam, but when the stiffness becomes very large it behaves like a clamped-clamped beam.
 These two limits determine the pattern: each frequency rises from the pinned-pinned value to the clamped-clamped value as the stiffness increases.

 Figure 3.
 Frequencies of bending resonance for the soundpost model on the right in Fig. 1 as a function of the stiffness of the two torsional springs.
+The black dotted line indicates the chosen datum level of contact stiffness, explained below.

 There is one more useful calculation to do in connection with the torsional spring stiffness.
 It is very hard to have an intuitive feel for a torsional spring stiffness, and it is useful to link it to the axial stiffness.
 If we imagine a perfectly-fitted post, then the contact stiffness should be uniformly distributed over the cross-section of the post (on a length scale bigger than the individual asperity contacts).
 Suppose this stiffness is $s$ per unit area.
 The axial stiffness is then simply the aggregate over the section: